kushguptacse/designPattern/README.md

 > Decorator can be thought as degenerate composite with 1 component.
 Where as Composites support any number of components in aggregation (as it takes collection)<br/>

 **Composite ->**<br/>
+1. We have a tree structure type of inheritance hierarchy of objects and we want them to be treated uniformly.
+2. In this design pattern base class/interface should have all the methods needed by any child. so sometimes it is not suitable to use as it forces all child's to provide body to those methods.
+3. Leaf will provide actual implementation and composite class delegates call to all the child's.
+4.	composite design pattern allows to write algorithms without worrying about whether node is leaf or composite.
+5. `Example-` Composite are used in many ui frameworks to represent tree of ui controls like JSF.
+In JSF we have UIViewRoot which act as composite class and other UIComponent implementations like UIOutput,UIMessage acts as a leaves. all classes extends common base class UIComponentBase which has methods like addChilderen and getChildCount. these methods body is provided by composite UIViewRoot. leaves classes like UIMessage provide empty body for such methods.
+6.	`Difference between Decorator and Composite ->`<br/>
+> Decorator deals with single object.
+Composite deals with tree structure of objects<br/>
+> Decorator used to add or modify single object behavior.
+In composite leaves and composite class have same interface and composite simply delegates operation to the children. <br/>
+7. Sometimes when we have variety of child, it is not possible to add all methods in component class and if add it to leaf itself then client need to check instance type using if else. this make it less useful.<br/>

+**FACADE ->**<br/>
+1. When client has to interact with multiple classes/interfaces in a subsystem.
+In such case client is tightly coupled with those classes/interfaces. facade solves this problem.
+2. It provide simple interface to the subsystem.
+Client will interact with just the facade now to get the same result.
+3. It simplify the usage of functionality provided by sub-system.
+4.	`Implementation Steps -` Start by creating a Facade class<br/>
+> We determine all the use-cases/Tasks for which the subsystem is used for by client code.<br/>
+> We write methods that exposes each use-case.<br/>
+> these methods takes care of working with different classes of sub-system.<br/>
+5. For example EMailFacade can be created and it can provide sendEmail method which take Order object. so, client just need to now call single method instead of calling different methods of different classes at various stages (like email template,email builder,stationary etc).
+6. You can also create interface or abstract class for facade and client can use different classes to interact with different subsystem implementations.
+7. If intention is just to provide loose coupling of classes of subsystem with client code and not worried about simplification provided by facade, the use can use abstract factory design pattern directly.
+8.	java.net.URL class is great example of Facade.
+This class provide simple method openStream() and we get an input stream to resource pointed by that URL object.<br/>
+URL url = new URL("http://google.com");<br/>
+url.openStream();<br/>
+9. This openStream method deals with various classes of java.net package and some internal sun packages.
+10.	`Difference between Facade and Adaptor ->`<br/>
+> Facade intent is to simplify usage of subsystem for client.Adaptor is simply to adapt an object to different interface that client uses.<br/>
+> Adaptor uses existing object and provide all the methods used by Client target.
+It always written to confirm to particular interface that client uses.
+On other hand Facade does not need to follow any target interface. it's aim is to provide simple method that simplify complex operations behind the scene.<br/>
+11. Facade are often added over existing legacy code to simplify code usage & reduce coupling of client code to legacy code.

+**Flyweight ->**<br/>